learn-co-curriculum/phase-0-wsl2-env-system/README.md

-# Updating your system and installing and using applications
+# Updating your Windows system and installing applications

 WSL2 is compatible with the Home, Pro, or Server editions of Windows but not Windows' 10 S (although you can often upgrade to the Home edition for free).